asymppdc/asympPDC/README.md

 ## Getting started road map

 To get started, modify  the `analysis_template.m` script file to adapt it to your needs and data sets.
-This template file contains four examples of data that might be help to deal with you data set.
-The basic steps to set up and analyze a data set are:
+This template file contains four examples of data that might be help to deal with your data set.
+The basic steps to set up and analyze a data set using **asympPDC Package** are:

 1. Import or open row-vectors data file;